aeon0/botty/README.md

 # <img src="assets/docs/header_green.png" width="370">

 Simple Pixelbot for Diablo 2 Resurrected written in python and opencv.
-Obviously only use it in offline mode as it is against the TOS of Blizzard to use it in online mode! [**Download here**](https://github.com/aeon0/botty/releases)
+Obviously only use it in offline mode as it is against the TOS of Blizzard to use it online!

-Join the [**Discord Channel**](https://discord.gg/CnkfsjqN) for help and discussions.
+[**Download here**](https://github.com/aeon0/botty/releases).
+Got to have a [**Discord**](https://discord.gg/CnkfsjqN) nowadays I guess :man_shrugging:

+And please.
+I urge you to actually read that README!
+It will make your life a lot easier.

 [![Watch the video](assets/docs/video_thumbnail.png)](https://vimeo.com/641410429)